inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Unit Tests

-- `test_index_route`: Checking the main sections for html.
+- `test_index_route`: Checking the main sections for HTML.
 - `test_get_moscow_time_format`: Checking the format of the returned time.
-- `test_index_template_rendering`: It mocks the returned time, and then sends it to the html page, check that this time is displayed.
+- `test_index_template_rendering`: It mocks the returned time, and then sends it to the HTML page, check that this time is displayed.

 You can read about the implemented best practices at [PYTHON.md](PYTHON.md).